Badgeland: Memoir of a Labour Party Young Socialist in 1980s Britain, by Steve Rayson. Published: 7th February 2023

 Callaghan, an ardent royalist and prime minister for three years between 1976 and 1979, would have been sad to see himself remembered like this.
 Or rather, not remembered.

 It’s not just Peter Morgan though.
 I myself was born under Callaghan’s premiership but understandably have no memory of it: I was not yet two-and-a-half when he left office.
 But as a teenager, I’d notice blank looks whenever I brought up Callaghan during political discussions with my school friends.
-The same people had all heard of Harold Wilson and Edward Heath was still a public figure.
+The same people had all heard of Harold Wilson and Edward Heath.
 But quite a few had never heard of Callaghan at all.

 There are quite a few interesting facts about Callaghan.
-Although not amazingly tall (6ft 1), he was, in fact, the tallest PM we ever had.
 He was one of only eight British prime ministers not to go to university (a list which includes Disraeli, Lloyd George and Churchill).
 He was married longer than any other prime minister, his wife Audrey, who he married in 1939, died in March 2005.
 Callaghan himself, died just 11 days later, one day before his 93rd birthday.
 He was also the longest-lived prime minister ever, surpassing Harold Macmillan’s record, by just 39 days.

 ‘Sunny Jim’ was also the only person to have held all of the great offices of state.
 He was Chancellor (1964-67), Home Secretary (1967-70), Foreign Secretary (1974-76) and Prime Minister (1976-79).
 Some people hold just one of these positions (e.g. Wilson, Heath, Thatcher, Blair, Cameron – all just PM), some two (Eden – Foreign Sec and PM, Brown – Chancellor and PM, Jack Straw – Foreign Sec and Home Sec, May – Home Sec and PM, Johnson – Foreign Sec and PM) and others three (Churchill – all except Foreign Sec, Rab Butler – all except PM, Macmillan – all except Home Sec, Major – all except Home Sec).
 But only Callaghan has held all four.